Minhwritecode/Michat/README.md

 - **Message Deletion**: Delete messages with confirmation
 - **Read Receipts**: See when messages are read by recipients with avatar display
 - **Typing Indicators**: Real-time typing status
+- **Pinned Chats**: Pin user or group conversations to the top regardless of last message time
 - **Draft Messages**: Auto-save and restore unsent messages when switching conversations
 - **Message Reactions**: React to messages with emojis (like, love, laugh, etc.)
 - **Message Forwarding**: Forward messages to other users or groups